MichaelTMatthews/minihack-1/minihack/agent/polybeast/skill_transfer/README.md

 python -m minihack.agent.polybeast.skill_transfer_polyhydra model=hks env=mini_simple_random
 ```
 With all other parameters being able to be set in the same way as with polyhydra.py

+If the relevant skills for the environment are not present in SKILL_TRANSFER_HOME an error will be shown indicating which skill is missing.

 <h2>Repeating experiments from diss</h2>